mide42/ListOfLets/ListOfLets.md

 **Quizlet:**
-Online service for flashcards, e.g. for learning vocabulary.
+Online service for flashcards, e.g. for learning vocabulary.<br/>
 Resources:
 [Wikipedia article](http://en.wikipedia.org/wiki/Quizlet),
 [homepage *quizlet.com*](http://quizlet.com).

 **Screenlets:**
-Short form for *"Screen Applets"*; small applications to be shown on some desktops for Linux (e.g. GNOME or KDE), which are developed using the programming language Python.
+Short form for *"Screen Applets"*; small applications to be shown on some desktops for Linux (e.g. GNOME or KDE), which are developed using the programming language Python.<br/>
 Resources:
 [Project page on *launchpad.net*](https://launchpad.net/screenlets), [tutorial by IBM developerWorks](http://www.ibm.com/developerworks/library/l-script-linux-desktop-1/#resources).

 **Scriptlet:**
 A *Scriptlet* is a type of COM component, whereas COM stands for Microsoft's *Component Object Model*.
-Such an Scriptlet can contain HTML code andcode in a scripting language.
+Such an Scriptlet can contain HTML code andcode in a scripting language.<br/>
 Resources:
 [Article on *msdn.microsoft.com*](https://msdn.microsoft.com/en-us/library/office/aa189871(v=office.10).aspx).